jhipster/jhipster-experimental-microservices/README.md

 - __JHiDashboard__ is a monitoring dashboard, based on Netflix Turbine
 - __app1__ is a JHipster application, which registers itself to JHiRegistry

+## How to use it

+Run `mvn` on each project to get them running.

+- JHiRouter and app1 will register themselves to JHiRegistry
+- JHiRouter will route requests to `/api/foos` to app1 (you will get security issues, see what's missing below)

+You can also run several app1 instances by changing their Spring Boot `server.port` property, and you will see them in JHiRegistry.

 ## What is missing

 - Security: this must be done using OAuth2 at least.
 If this is done with an OAuth2 server, it will be with the Spring Security implementation, and will be called JHiSecurity